NourSaf/Berlin-aplace-full-of-memories/README.md

-# mapping-the-daily
+# Mapping the Daily

+A.
-This my first atte, of leaflet javascript framework
+This is my first attempt at using the Leaflet JavaScript framework and integrating a custom-designed map from Mapbox.

+B.
-It's a basic tool to show locations you frequently go to and link them with googleMaps link to easly search for them.
+It's a basic tool for displaying locations you frequently visit and linking them with Google Maps for easy search.